/Get Inspired/Coffee with Designers

-Over coffee at Forno Cultura, conversation flows at Ja’s regular weekend hangout with architects and designers
+Over coffee at Forno Cultura, conversation flows at Ja Architecture Studio’s regular weekend hangout with architects and designers

 It happens every weekend.
 Led by Ja Architecture Studio’s partners Nima Javidi (far left) and Behnaz Assadi (second from the left), a rotating circle of architects, designers, colleagues and friends gather at Forno Cultura on Queen Street West – which they also designed – to discuss the finer points of, well, anything.
 Like the building, the conversation is lively and contains multitudes, offering Assadi and Javidi both creative inspiration and respite from the rigours of professional creative life – sometimes it becomes the kernel of a productive thought process, and at others it’s just a welcome tonic.
 As Assadi says, “Fun trumps everything, because if it wasn’t fun, nobody would come.”